FrayxRulez/SplitView/README.md

 ### Silverlight
 In Silverlight the control uses PhoneChromeBrush as PaneBackground.

-Default values are 480px for `SplitViewOpenPaneThemeLength`, 72px for `SplitViewCompactPaneThemeLength`.
+Default values are 480px for `SplitViewOpenPaneThemeLength` and 72px for `SplitViewCompactPaneThemeLength`.

 ### Documentation